Apple Oxidation Science Experiment [Free Worksheet]

 Directions:

-Having a control variable is necessary so that you can compare it to the other apples that have been submerged in various liquids.
+Having a control variable is necessary so you can compare it with the other apples submerged in various liquids.

 Apple Oxidation Experiment Soak in Liquids